 Susan Young, RD, CSO

 Susie earned her Bachelor of Science degree from the University of Northern Colorado.
 She is credentialed as a specialist in oncology nutrition and has worked with patients at Durango Cancer Center and Southwest Oncology.

 Susie offers evidence-based recommendations to reduce the severity of side effects and works with patients to set realistic nutrition goals.
 She strives to help patients participate in life activities during treatment and beyond.
 Susie firmly believes the time to begin eating well is today, no matter where a patient is on their journey.

-Nutrition is an integral part of the treatment and recovery plan for our patients, visits with the dietitian are conducted via video conference and are free of charge to Hope Cancer Care of Nevada patients.
+Nutrition is an integral part of the treatment and recovery plan for our patients, visits with the dietitian are conducted via video conference and are free of charge for patients.